 Andreas Rödder holds the chair for Modern and Contemporary History at the Johannes Gutenberg University Mainz.
-His main fields of interests cover the history of the Conservatives in mid-Victorian England, German history and international politics in the inter-war period as well as in post-War Europe, the European revolutions and German re-unification of 1989/90 and contemporary history after 1990 and the change of values in 20th century Western societies.
+His main fields of interests cover the history of the Conservatives in mid-Victorian England, German history and international politics in the inter-war period as well as in post-War Europe, the history of 1989/90 and contemporary history after 1990 and the change of values in 20th century Western societies.
 He is currently in the process of establishing a research project on the history of Europe’s global impact since the 19th century in order to provide a fresh answer to a difficult question: what has Europe given to the world and what has it taken from it?

-Andreas Roedder gained his Staatsexamen from the University of Tübingen in 1991 and his PhD from the University of Bonn in 1995.
-He taught as an Assistant and Associate Professor at the University of Stuttgart, where he gained his Habilitation in 2001.
-Since 2005 Andreas Rödder has been Professor of Modern and Contemporary History at the Johannes Gutenberg University Mainz, focussing on international history in the 19th and 20th centuries.
-He was Visiting Fellow at the Historisches Kolleg in Munich (2001/02), Visiting Professor at Brandeis University, MA (2004) and Gerda Henkel Visiting Professor at the London School of Economics and the German Historical Institute London 2012/13.
+Andreas Rödder gained his final degree (Staatsexamen) from the University of Tübingen in 1991 and his PhD from the University of Bonn in 1995.
+Thereafter, he was Assistant and Associate Professor at the University of Stuttgart, where he gained his Habilitation in 2001.
+Since 2005, Andreas Rödder has been Professor of Modern and Contemporary History at the Johannes Gutenberg University Mainz with a research focus on international history of the 19th and 20th centuries.
+He was Visiting Fellow at the Historisches Kolleg in Munich (2001/02 and 2017/18), Visiting Professor at Brandeis University, Massachusetts, USA (2004), and Gerda Henkel Visiting Professor at the London School of Economics and the German Historical Institute London, UK (2012/13).